angelicacodes/book_recommendation/README.md

 ## Modeling

-To build the model I am using [PySpark's Alternating Least Squares(ALS)](https://spark.apache.org/docs/2.2.0/ml-collaborative-filtering.html) which works well with sparce matrices.
+To build the model I am using [PySpark's Alternating Least Squares(ALS)](https://spark.apache.org/docs/2.2.0/ml-collaborative-filtering.html) which works well with sparse matrices.
 The ratings dataframe is  99.60% empty.

-After building a first simple model(FSM) I itterate on that model adding and adjusting hyperparameters.
-However rather than continuing to iterate on this model by tesing with the hyperparameters by hand, I use spark's parameter grid builder to test out different parameters and cross validation to test the best model.
+After building a first simple model(FSM) I iterate on that model adding and adjusting hyperparameters.
+However rather than continuing to iterate on this model by testing with the hyperparameters by hand, I use spark's parameter grid builder to test out different parameters and cross validation to test the best model.
 The results from this give me a best model estimator with the following parameters:

-The best model Rank is:  30
+* The best model Rank is:  30

-The best model MaxIter is: 20
+* The best model MaxIter is: 20

-The best RegParam: 0.1
+* The best RegParam: 0.1

 After building a new model with these parameters, I receive the best RMSE to date.